Andy Buh, who joined DJ Durkin's staff in the spring of 2016, is now in his third season as defensive coordinator for the Terps.

 Buh helped guide a Maryland defense that ended 2016 tied for third in the Big Ten with 37 sacks.
 The Terps finished strong, compiling 15 sacks during the final three games of the season.

-Buh's defense allowed just one 300-yard passer during the 2016 season.
-Maryland gave up just 212.3 passing yards/game in Buh's first season, just the second time in the last nine seasons a Terps team achieved the feat.
+Buh's defense allowed just one 300-yard passer during his first season.
+Maryland allowed only 212.3 passing yards/game in 2016, marking just the second time from 2008-2016 that a Terps team achieved the feat.

 While only at Kentucky for one season, Buh made an immediate impact.
 The Wildcats allowed just 198.1 yards per game through the air, ranking fifth in the SEC and Top 30 nationally in passing defense.
 Kentucky was also stingy in the red zone during Buh’s tenure, ranking fourth in the conference and 14th nationally by allowing opponents to score just 75 percent of the time.
 The Wildcats also forced nine fumbles in 2015, ranking fourth in the SEC.